nikomatsakis/rustconf-2021/content/index.md

 ???

-* We're more like here.
-We've got the great performance.
-* Some things are easy, but there's still a lot of details to get right.
+We're more like here.
+We've got great performance. *Some things are easy*, but using Rust -- especially early on -- still means spending a lot of time "fighting the borrow checker" and learning the "tricks of the trade".

-* But on the whole, you just can't claim that Rust is as easy to use as JavaScript or Python.
+On the whole, you just can't claim that Rust is as easy to use as JavaScript or Python.
 Or even close.

 ---